Drata Review 2025: Features, User Reviews, Pros & cons

 • Vendor Risk Management tier selection

-• Trust Center or similar portal features
+• Trust Centre or similar portal features

 • Premium support, shorter SLAs, named CSM